-Pick your cruise, and get ready for an unforgettable experience!
+So pick your cruise, and get ready for an unforgettable experience!

 As your whale watching cruise boat whisks you 25 miles east of Boston to Stellwagen Bank Marine Sanctuary, you'll enjoy city skyline views and the beautiful Harbor Islands.

-Although the cruise out to Stellwagen Bank is spectacular, once you're there, the real fun begins as you watch the whales, other sea mammals, birds, and fish come close to your boat.
+Although the cruise out to Stellwagen Bank is spectacular, once you're there, the real fun begins as you watch the whales, dolphins, other sea mammals, birds, and fish come close to your boat.

 Going on a Boston dinner cruise - or lunch or brunch cruise - is a favorite with visitors and locals.
 Not only do you get

 On some Boston dinner cruises, you'll even enjoy DJs and dancing - or perhaps celebrate a special occasion such as Mother's Day or New Year's Eve.